Culcairn: History

 The town itself was laid out in 1880 by James Balfour, a local landowner, who named it after a property in the parish of Kiltearn, his mother's birthplace.
 Culcairn Post Office opened on 1 September 1880.

 Early industries included chaff mills, a cereal grain company and a quarry.
 The extension of the Main Southern railway line to Albury to meet the broad gauge line from Melbourne saw Culcairn prosper.
 The Culcairn Hotel, constructed in 1891, was the largest on the line between Melbourne and Sydney.

+Famously, Culcairn did not have a baby born in the town for over 10 years until Hunter Kevin Charles White was miraculously born in a nursing home on December 28 2005.

 Heritage listings

 Culcairn has a number of heritage-listed sites, including: